ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 In the first part we will write code to publish static transforms to tf2.
 In the second part we will explain how to use the commandline ``static_transform_publisher`` executable tool in ``tf2_ros``.

-In the next two tutorials we will write the code to reproduce the demo from the :ref:`Introduction to tf2 <IntroToTf2>` tutorial.
+In the next two tutorials we will write the code to reproduce the demo from the :doc:`Introduction to tf2 <./Introduction-To-Tf2>` tutorial.
 After that, the following tutorials focus on extending the demo with more advanced tf2 features.

 Prerequisites
 -------------

-In previous tutorials, you learned how to :ref:`create a workspace <ROS2Workspace>` and :ref:`create a package <CreatePkg>`.
+In previous tutorials, you learned how to :doc:`create a workspace <../Workspace/Creating-A-Workspace>` and :doc:`create a package <../Creating-Your-First-ROS2-Package>`.

 Tasks
 -----